View Categories

 • Getting access to other financial products (insurance, credit) may depend on being able to pay by direct debit and not having a bank account also reduces credit scores.

-• In the face of widespread financial exclusion, for the affected people the only option in times of need is illegal lenders.
-Such lenders apply default charges that can be extortionate and arbitrary – a vicious cycle of perpetual indebtedness sets in.
+• In the face of widespread financial exclusion, for the affected people, the only option in times of need is illegal lenders.
+Such lenders apply default charges that can be extortionate and arbitrary—a vicious cycle of perpetual indebtedness sets in.

-• If the SMEs sector is affected by financial exclusion then their potential contribution to the overall economic growth is severely hampered.
-Further, given the fact that about two-third of the units in this sector are owned by the disadvantaged section, such an exclusion results in a form of social injustice.
+• Further, given the fact that about two-third of the units in this sector are owned by the disadvantaged section, such an exclusion results in a form of social injustice.

 • Financial inclusion broadens the resource base of the financial system by developing a culture of savings among large segments of the rural population and plays its own role in the process of economic development.

-• Financial inclusion also mitigates the exploitation of vulnerable sections by the usurious money lenders by facilitating easy access to formal credit.
+• Financial inclusion also mitigates the exploitation of vulnerable sections by usurious money lenders by facilitating easy access to formal credit.

 Know Your Customer (KYC)